 For Alaska’s rainbow trout anglers, who enjoy the luxury of fishing for a species that’s actually interested in eating, the task is to figure out what the prevalent food source is for the area and time of year and then to imitate that food as closely as possible.
 Anglers should generally choose a fly that closely mimics the size, shape, movement and color of the prey, in that order.
 Trout flies are especially abundant, however, and the Alaska neophyte could easily become lost in the maze of choices.
-To make fly selection for fishing the state’s fall rainbows a tad easier, it’s best to keep things simple and concentrate first on the most abundant food source in the water at this time of year.
+To make fly selection for fishing the state’s fall rainbows a tad easier, it’s best to keep things simple and concentrate first on the most abundant food source in the water at this time of year when you think about what to choose for trout flies.

 Flesh flies tied in sizes 2 to 6 on streamer-style, un-weighted hooks are the most popular, though many anglers prefer larger, articulated flies.
 Anglers can also use a few standard streamers to imitate salmon flesh, most notably the white Woolly Bugger, a Zonker or Zuddler, and the Battle Creek.
 Patterns in the mold of the Babine Special that combine both flesh and egg characteristics can also be effective at times, although they’re nowhere near as widely used as the most ubiquitous Alaska trout pattern, the single egg.